 If the heart rate reading on your watch is greyed out, blank or frozen – the device probably does not have a strong signal.
 This sometimes happens if you are moving your arm vigorously.

 Give the tracker a few seconds to obtain a better reading.
 Things should revert to normal after that.
 A greyed out reading is an indicator the Fitbit is looking to secure a stronger signal.

 Hopefully one of these solutions has fixed your problem.
-If not, there may be a bug in the software.
-Rest assured that Fitbit is working hard to come up with a fix.
+If you’ve tried all the steps in this article and nothing is resolving the issue with heart rate tracking, you might want to try restarting your Fitbit.
+This is the go-to solution for many problems.
 The final alternative is that your device may be faulty.
 It’s best to contact Fitbit Customer Support if you suspect this is the case.